With half my brain tied behind my back, just to make it fair, Rush Limboy, your guiding light.

 Whichever night they choose, one of those shows is going to be delayed.

-And of course, they're very sensitive to it because the fans of those two shows are rabid lost and American Idol.
+And of course, they're very sensitive to it because the fans of those two shows are rabid, Lost and American Idol.

-And I think what's going to happen, folks, uh, you lost fans are the ones that are going to get creamed here.
+And I think what's going to happen, folks, you lost fans are the ones that are going to get creamed here.

 So that's what they'll do.